 Flies with a mutant gene that disrupts their circadian rhythms do not live as long as flies that have no such mutation, researchers from Oregon Stare University have found.

-Throwing off a fly's circadian rhythm brings about "accelerated neurodegeneration, loss of motor function and premature death," according to the research published last week.
+Throwing off a fly's circadian rhythm brings about "accelerated neurodegeneration, loss of motor function and premature death," according to the research.

 Flies are pretty close to humans, when it comes to DNA makeup.
 So a similar path of destruction may also unfold for us, once we lose our inner beat.

 Researchers have long suspected that the loss circadian rhythms would disrupt body's vitals operations: The new research shows causation whereas previous studies showed only correlation between the two.

 Circadian rhythms are the built-in biological clocks of a sort, ones made up of groups of dedicated cell networks.
 Most creatures have them.
 They are loosely based on 24 hours cycles of light and dark.
 Bodies use them to regulate many of their processes, such as sleep, fertility, feeding habits and DNA repair.